TomConlin/SQLiteViz/README.md

     sqlite_dot.awk dumped_schema.sql > dumped_schema.gv

-There is the image output from the database I wrote this against included as the file
+There is the image output from the database I wrote this against included as an image file

 ![omia_schema](omia_schema.png)